 6. Multibranch Party.
 For purposes of Section 10(c) of the Restated Master Agreement, UBS is a Multibranch Party and may act through its branches in any of the following territories or countries: England and Wales, France, Hong Kong, United States of America, Singapore, Sweden and Switzerland.

+7. [Add any additional changes to Credit Support Annex such as threshholds, etc.]

 All capitalized terms used and not otherwise defined in this Schedule having the meanings assigned to such terms in the Agreement.